Kx85/KnightVsOrc/README.md

 When a demo ends, you will be prompted to go back to the main menu or to start a new demo

+Settings => Allow to enter the Weapon, Abilities and Characters customisation:
+  - Abilities: Possibility to create a new Ability or delete an existing one
+  - Weapons: Possibility to create a new Weapon or delete an existing one
+  - Character: Possibility to create a new Character or delete an existing one

+When deleting an element, no prompt will be given.
+Game will not be broken as you can't delete the following existing objects.
+When creating an element, you will be given some information on whether the element already exists or not
+On character creation, using a class different than "Custom" will fetch the class specifications as specified below

+Note this is solo work and some bugs could still be present.

 ## Weapons